stratg5/csvparser/README.md

 The entities could be placed into the package that uses them (i.e. the `Address` struct goes in the address client), but some entities are used by multiple actors.
 Then entities start to get placed in specific packages and universal locations which can get messy.
 This provides one location to access entities.

+## Output

+Output is one part that I would definitely talk to someone about if I were actually implementing this for a project.
+The desired output is a bit odd to fit into a csv, it would be better as a text file or to change the output so it is better suited for csv.

+The `->` with address data on either side especially felt like a format that was not well suited to csv, as well as some of the spacing before fields.
+Ultimately I went with csv output since the input was csv, but its something I would want to discuss with the people using the output of the report to try and determine if maybe we can better suit their needs.